Billionaire Schwartz makes $2.6 billion bet on Canada's WestJet Airlines

 Onex could “ultimately look” to also acquire Transat to “complement WestJet’s offering,” wrote Desjardins analyst Benoit Poirier in a note to clients.
 Transat AT stock was up 4 percent in afternoon trading.

 The WestJet purchase will be led by Onex Partners, Onex’s private equity platform focused on larger investments.
-The airline’s board has urged shareholders to vote in favour.
+The airline’s board has urged shareholders to vote in favor.

 The deal is subject to a number of conditions, including court and shareholder approval and receipt of certain regulatory approvals, including under the Canada Transportation Act.